TotalVariation/TotalVariation.github.io/_posts/2025-07-21-intro-flashattention-backward-part2.md

 ## Concluding Remarks

 Voila!
 We have walked through the core implementation of the backward pass of FlashAttention, where the Triton code shares a high similarity with matrix calculus equations.
-You can check the Github repo containing an IPython notebook which is supposed to offer a more enhanced interactive experience and another notebook where a more flexible implementation of FlashAttention2 is given, which can handle both self-attention and cross-attention with arbitrary lengths.
+You can check out the Github repo [Learning-to-Learn-DL](https://github.com/TotalVariation/Learning-to-Learn-DL/tree/main/flash_attention) containing an IPython notebook which is supposed to offer a more enhanced interactive experience and another notebook where a more flexible implementation of FlashAttention2 is given, which can handle both self-attention and cross-attention with arbitrary lengths.
 However, for practical usage, I recommend using the official [FlashAttention Repo](https://github.com/Dao-AILab/flash-attention) written in CUDA.
 Furthermore, I believe this post will facilitate your understanding of the Triton implementation given in the official [FlashAttention Repo](https://github.com/Dao-AILab/flash-attention).

 {% raw %}